Updating Basket....

 Bringing together scholars from a range of disciplines, this book explores the relationship between trauma and feminist theologies, highlighting methodological, theological, and practical similarities between the two.
 The #MeToo and #ChurchToo movements, sexual abuse scandals, gender based violence, pregnancy loss, and the oppression of women in Church spaces are all featured as important topics.
 With contributions from a diverse team of scholars, this book is an essential resource for all thinkers and practitioners who are trying to navigate the current conversations around theology, suffering, and feminism.
 With a foreword by Shelly Rambo, author of Resurrecting Wounds

-Karen O’Donnell is Director of Studies and Lecturer in Worship & Human Community at Westcott House, Cambridge.
+Karen O’Donnell is Academic Dean at Westcott House, Cambridge.
 A feminist, ecumenical, practical theologian, her interdisciplinary research interests span theology, spirituality, and pedagogy.
-She is the author of Broken Bodies and The Dark Womb, which was longlisted for the 2023 Michael Ramsey Prize.
+She is the author of several books with SCM Press, including The Dark Womb, which was longlisted for the 2023 Michael Ramsey Prize.
 Katie Cross is Christ’s College Teaching Fellow in Practical Theology at the University of Aberdeen.
 She is the author of The Sunday Assembly and Theologies of Suffering (forthcoming)